TrellixVulnTeam/PyADTS_LKUQ/README.md

 <div align=center><img src="https://i.loli.net/2020/09/16/jlALoQ18vnXDPCU.png" width=45% height=45% /></div >

 `PyADTS` is aimed at **accelerating the workflow of time series anomaly detection for researchers**.
-It contains various utilities for data loading, pre-processing, detector construction, detector ensemble, evaluation and etc. `PyADTS` can help you to write less boilerplate on following parts:
+It contains various modules for data loading, pre-processing, anomaly detection, detector ensembling, evaluation and etc. `PyADTS` can help you to write less boilerplate on following parts:

 - Preparing dataset & pre-processing
-- Feature extraction (Optional)
+- Anomaly detection
-- Model training
+- Detector ensembling
-- Ensemble (Optional)
+- Anomaly score calibration
 - Evaluation

 With `PyADTS`, you can run baselines rapidly.